"DISTRICT 5 IS THE PLACE I LOVE CALLING HOME!"

 My four siblings are Warren, David, Howard and Phillip, and we are all a product of the Atlanta Public Schools (APS) system.
 In addition to graduating from APS, I am also a graduate of the University System of Georgia:

-- Georgia State University, Master of Public Administration
+- Georgia State University, Master of Public Administration; and

 - University of Georgia, Juris Doctorate